awsdocs/amazon-redshift-developer-guide/doc_source/r_Window_function_synopsis.md

 | CURRENT ROW}
 ```
 UNBOUNDED PRECEDING indicates that the window starts at the first row of the partition; *offset* PRECEDING indicates that the window starts a number of rows equivalent to the value of offset before the current row\.
 UNBOUNDED PRECEDING is the default\.
 CURRENT ROW indicates the window begins or ends at the current row\.
-RANGE CURRENT ROW includes all rows that have the same value as the current row according to the ORDER BY expression\.
 UNBOUNDED FOLLOWING indicates that the window ends at the last row of the partition; *offset* FOLLOWING indicates that the window ends a number of rows equivalent to the value of offset after the current row\.
 *offset* identifies a physical number of rows before or after the current row\.
 In this case, *offset* must be a constant that evaluates to a positive numeric value\.
 For example, 5 FOLLOWING will end the frame 5 rows after the current row\.
 Where BETWEEN is not specified, the frame is implicitly bounded by the current row\.
 For example `ROWS 5 PRECEDING` is equal to `ROWS BETWEEN 5 PRECEDING AND CURRENT ROW`, and `ROWS UNBOUNDED FOLLOWING` is equal to `ROWS BETWEEN CURRENT ROW AND UNBOUNDED FOLLOWING`\.